 Get close up to wild animals – from a bobcat, otters and porcupines, to owls, eagles and reptiles and more!
 Discover High Desert animals in natural habitats indoors and in outdoor exhibits on scenic nature trails.
 Learn about how the Museum cares for these animals and why they can’t be released in to the wild.

-At the Autzen Otter Exhibit, get an underwater view of Brook and Rogue, our two river otters, as they swim through the water with ease.
-See the Pacific lamprey as they explore the exhibit’s indoor fish tank.
+At the Autzen Otter Exhibit, get an underwater view of Brook, Rogue and Pitch, our three river otters, as they swim through the water with ease.

 Look into the eyes of a great horned owl.
 Say hello to our porcupine family, and visit the other magnificent owls, eagles and hawks in the Donald M. Kerr Birds of Prey Center.

 In our Desertarium, meet some of the smaller wildlife that lives in the High Desert such as Gila monsters, desert tortoises, rattlesnakes, turtles, burrowing owls and all kinds of crawly critters.